-Pursuant to Section 2210.352, not later than August 15 of each year, the Association shall file with TDI a proposed manual rate for all types and classes of risks written by the Association.
+Pursuant to Texas Insurance Code Section 2210.352, not later than August 15 of each year, the Association shall file with TDI a proposed manual rate for all types and classes of risks written by the Association.
 On August 14, 2014, TWIA submitted a uniform 5% rate increase.
 Under 2210.352(a-1), TWIA may file and use a 5% rate increase without approval by the Commissioner of Insurance.
-The rate increase will be effective on January 1, 2015.
+The rate increase became effective on January 1, 2015.